hcientist/OnlinePythonTutor/wishlist.md

 ### Code Editor

 - cache the user's code in localStorage so that it's still there in case they accidentally close the browser window
+  - more ambitious but doable would be to save to user's GitHub account or pull from Gists, as an easy form of cloud data storage
 - more precisely underline syntax/compile errors in the editor if we have column/range information
 - better error messages than what the default compilers/interpreters offer, by integrating more powerful static analysis or style checking tools
-- flipping back-and-forth betweetn edit and visualize modes can be annoying when the code is very long; it would be nice to save the vertical scroll position in the editor so the user can easily jump back to editing where they left off.
+- flipping back-and-forth between edit and visualize modes can be annoying when the code is very long; it would be nice to save the vertical scroll position in the editor so the user can easily jump back to editing where they left off.
   - related: if there's a run-time error in the visualizer, then when they flip back to the editor, it could jump to the line where the error occurred
   - (these issues will disappear if we unify the regular and live programming UIs!)
+- proactively warn the user when their code is likely too long or runs for too many steps, to nudge them toward either shortening it or using breakpoints (e.g., the Python #break annotation) to cut down on steps

 ### Visualizer

-- better fonts in the visualizer's code display, to disambiguate letters like l, I, and 1.
-One user suggested Adobe's Source Code Pro.
+- better fonts in the visualizer's code display, to disambiguate letters like l, I, and 1
+  - one user suggested Adobe's Source Code Pro.
-  - (these issues will disappear if we unify the regular and live programming UIs!)
+  - (this issue will disappear if we unify the regular and live programming UIs!)
 - red-green colorblindness may be an issue with the visualizer's arrows for prev/next line to execute
-- step-by-step verbal or textual narrations of exactly what the code is doing at each execution step, and what it means for the program
+- step-by-step verbal or textual narrations of exactly what the code is doing at each execution step, and *why* it's doing that
-  - the gold standard is emulating what an instructor would *say* to explain each step, perhaps at different levels of abstraction/complexity for different learner audiences
+  - the gold standard here is emulating what an instructor would *say* to explain each step, perhaps at different levels of abstraction/complexity for different learner audiences
   - my hunch is that annotating code with tagged comments denoting programmer intent or [variable roles](http://www.cs.joensuu.fi/~saja/var_roles/stud_vers/stud_Python_eng.html) could make these narrations more meaningful
   - could be great for low-vision accessibility too
 - showing visualization diffs and animated transitions between consecutive steps so users can clearly see what changes occurred